userhas404d/ikea-stock-check/README.md

    **Note:** I recommend editing the CSV file in a text editor (e.g. Notepad, TextEdit, or [Visual Studio Code](https://code.visualstudio.com/)) and not Microsoft Excel, as Excel likes to play with formatting.
 You must include two commas on every line.

-* Run the script: `python isc.py check-stock in.csv`.
+* Run the script: `python isc.py stock-check in.csv`.
 You'll see the status of the script, as well as any errors if they arise.
 When the script is finished, you'll have a CSV file for each store, saved as out_[store name].csv.
 This is what it looks like:

 ![output](images/out.png)